wilsonyip/kubernetes-ci-cd/README.md

 #### Step9

-Edit applications/puzzle/common/models/crossword.js in your favorite text editor (for example, you can use nano by running the command 'nano applications/puzzle/common/models/crossword.js' in a separate terminal).
+Edit applications/puzzle/common/models/crossword.js in the nano editor.
 You'll see a commented section on lines 42-43 that indicates to uncomment a specific line.
-Uncomment line 43 by deleting the forward slashes and save the file.
+Uncomment line 43 by deleting the forward slashes.
+Press Ctrl+X to close the file, type Y to confirm the filename, and press Enter to write the changes to the file.

-`echo ''`
+`nano applications/puzzle/common/models/crossword.js`

 #### Step10